Triassic: Archosauromorphs

 One group of archosauromorphs, the archosauriforms, were distinguished by their active predatory lifestyle, with serrated teeth and upright limb postures.
 Archosauriforms were diverse in the Triassic, including various terrestrial and semiaquatic predators of all shapes and sizes.
 The large-headed and robust erythrosuchids were among the dominant carnivores in the early Triassic.
 Phytosaurs were a particularly common group which prospered during the Late Triassic.
 These long-snouted and semiaquatic predators resemble living crocodiles and probably had a similar lifestyle, hunting for fish and small reptiles around the water's edge.
 However, this resemblance is only superficial and is a prime-case of convergent evolution.

 True archosaurs appeared in the early Triassic, splitting into two branches: Avemetatarsalia (the ancestors to birds) and Pseudosuchia (the ancestors to crocodilians).
 Avemetatarsalians were a minor component of their ecosystems, but eventually produced the earliest pterosaurs and dinosaurs in the Late Triassic.
 Early long-tailed pterosaurs appeared in the Norian and quickly spread worldwide.
 Triassic dinosaurs evolved in the Carnian and include early sauropodomorphs and theropods.
 Most Triassic dinosaurs were small predators and only a few were common, such as Coelophysis, which was 1 to 2 m long.
+Triassic sauropodomorphs primarily inhabited cooler regions of the world.

 The large predator Smok was most likely also an archosaur, but it is uncertain if it was a primitive dinosaur or a pseudosuchian.

 Pseudosuchians were far more ecologically dominant in the Triassic, including large herbivores (such as aetosaurs), large carnivores ("rauisuchians"), and the first crocodylomorphs ("sphenosuchians").
 Aetosaurs were heavily-armored reptiles that were common during the last 30 million years of the Late Triassic until they died out at the Triassic-Jurassic extinction.
 Most aetosaurs were herbivorous and fed on low-growing plants, but some may have eaten meat. "rauisuchians" (formally known as paracrocodylomorphs) were the keystone predators of most Triassic terrestrial ecosystems.
 Over 25 species have been found, including giant quadrupedal hunters, sleek bipedal omnivores, and lumbering beasts with deep sails on their backs.
 They probably occupied the large-predator niche later filled by theropods.
 "Rauisuchians" were ancestral to small, lightly-built crocodylomorphs, the only pseudosuchians which survived into the Jurassic.

 Marine reptiles

 There were many types of marine reptiles.
-These included the Sauropterygia, which featured pachypleurosaurus and nothosaurs (both common during the Middle Triassic, especially in the Tethys region), placodonts, the earliest known herbivorous marine reptile Atopodentatus, and the first plesiosaurs.
-The first of the lizardlike Thalattosauria (askeptosaurs) and the highly successful ichthyosaurs, which appeared in Early Triassic seas soon diversified, and some eventually developed to huge size during the Late Triassic.
+These included the Sauropterygia, which featured pachypleurosaurs and nothosaurs (both common during the Middle Triassic, especially in the Tethys region), placodonts, the earliest known herbivorous marine reptile Atopodentatus, and the first plesiosaurs.
+The first of the lizard-like Thalattosauria (Askeptosaurus) and the highly successful ichthyopterygians, which appeared in Early Triassic seas, soon diversified.
+By the Middle Triassic, some ichthyopterygians were achieving very large body masses.